Massachusetts OUI Defense Lawyer

 - Lifetime Look-Back Period: Unlike other states where a drunk driving conviction is expunged after a period of 10 or more years, Massachusetts has a "lifetime look-back period," meaning that an OUI offense stays on your record permanently.

 OUI charges can have a lasting impact long after the day of your arrest.
-If you have been arrested for OUI, time is absolutely of the essence.
+If you have been arrested for OUI in Boston, time is absolutely of the essence.

 We offer Spanish translation services; servicios de traducción disponibles.